$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Symmetry, reciprocity and energy conservation

 In this subsection, we will focus on hyperbolic approximation~\eqref{hyperbolic} for the structures with the $yOz$ symmetry plane (symmetry groups p2mm, p1m1, p2mg).
 Usually, the effects caused by the structure symmetry emerge when the incident wave has the same symmetry as the structure.
 Therefore, in this subsection we analyze the case of a normally incident plane wave ($k_x = 0$).

-Approximation~\eqref{hyperbolic} assumes that at $k_x = 0$ the structure has two poles, $\omega_{p1}$ and $\omega_{p2}$, corresponding to two different modes.
 Let us study the symmetry of the field distribution of the modes with respect to the symmetry plane.
+Approximation~\eqref{hyperbolic} assumes that at $k_x = 0$ the structure supports two modes with the corresponding complex frequencies $\omega_{p1}$ and $\omega_{p2}$.
 One can show that the modes of a symmetric structure are either symmetric or antisymmetric~\cite{Belotelov:2014:prb}.
 Moreover, exactly one of two modes is symmetric, while the other one is antisymmetric.
 Without loss of generality, we assume that the mode with frequency $\omega_{p2}$ is the antisymmetric one.

-The antisymmetric modes cannot be excited in a symmetric structure by a normally incident plane wave~\cite{Gippius:2005:prb, Belotelov:2014:prb}.
+The antisymmetric modes cannot be excited in a symmetric structure by the normally incident plane wave~\cite{Gippius:2005:prb, Belotelov:2014:prb}.
 This means that the corresponding pole $\omega_{p2}$ should not affect the transmission spectrum $T(0, \omega)$.
-It is possible if and only if one of the zeros compensates the pole (i.e.\ if $\omega_z = \omega_{p2}$).
+It is possible if and only if one of the zeros compensates the pole (e.g.\ if $\omega_{z2} = \omega_{p2}$).
 Taking this fact into account, we rewrite Eq.~\eqref{hyperbolic2} in the following form:

-There are two channels of the mode decay in PCS: radiation into one of the diffraction orders and the ohmic losses.
-Due to the symmetry, the antisymmetric mode can not scatter into the zeroth diffraction order.
+There are two channels of the mode decay in PCS: the scattering into one of the diffraction orders and the ohmic losses.
+Due to the symmetry, the antisymmetric mode cannot scatter into the zeroth diffraction order.
 Hence, the antisymmetric mode of the lossless structure does not decay in time and its frequency is always real.